House of Delegates

 Who serves on the Nominating Committee?

-The Committee is comprised of judicial district members and at-large members.
+The Committee comprises judicial district members and at-large members.
 The number of judicial district members is proportionally based on the number of NYSBA members.
 Each district has a minimum of two members on the Nominating Committee.
 District members are selected by the elected delegates and Vice Presidents in that district in consultation with the House delegates from that district.
 Members of the Nominating Committee must currently or have recently served in the House of Delegates, chaired a committee, or served as a Section officer within two years of their election to the Nominating Committee.
-Past presidents once and twice removed serve on the Nominating Committee, with the past president twice-removed serving as chair.
+Past presidents once and twice removed serve as at-large members of the Nominating Committee, with the past president twice-removed serving as chair.

 How is the Nominating Committee selected?